OCR-D/ocrd_tesserocr/README.md

 This package offers [OCR-D](https://ocr-d.de/en/spec) compliant [workspace processors](https://ocr-d.de/en/spec/cli) for (much of) the functionality of [Tesseract](https://github.com/tesseract-ocr) via its Python API wrapper [tesserocr](https://github.com/sirfz/tesserocr).
 (Each processor is a parameterizable step in a configurable [workflow](https://ocr-d.de/en/workflows) of the [OCR-D functional model](https://ocr-d.de/en/about).
 There are usually various alternative processor implementations for each step.
 Data is represented with [METS](https://ocr-d.de/en/spec/mets) and [PAGE](https://ocr-d.de/en/spec/page).)

-It includes image preprocessing (cropping, binarization, deskewing), layout analysis (region, table, line, word segmentation), script identification, font style recognition and OCR proper.
+It includes image preprocessing (cropping, binarization, deskewing), layout analysis (region, table, line, word segmentation), script identification, font style recognition and text recognition.

 Most processors can operate on different levels of the PAGE hierarchy, depending on the workflow configuration.
 In PAGE, image results are referenced (read and written) via `AlternativeImage`, text results via `TextEquiv`, font attributes via `TextStyle`, script via `@primaryScript`, deskewing via `@orientation`, cropping via `Border` and segmentation via `Region` / `TextLine` / `Word` elements with `Coords/@points`.